aneziac/aneziac.github.io/resume/resume.typ

     _PandaWhale_\
     #term[Jun 2021 --- Aug 2021][Palo Alto, CA]

-    - Wrote a demo iOS app in `Swift` to solve a social networking problem involving image processing and worked with computer vision libraries
+    - Wrote a prototype iOS app in `Swift` to solve a social networking problem involving image processing and worked with `VisionKit`
     - Built a `Python` HTML server and `SQLite` backend to store user data transmitted from the app
     - Thoroughly tested and documented demo, presenting final project to company founders